⚠️Call Triple Zero (000) immediately if you think someone is having a heart attack or is in cardiac arrest.

 Remember, any attempt at resuscitation is better than none.

-An AED is a portable electronic device that can detect life-threatening abnormal heart rhythms.
-These abnormal heart rhythms can cause a cardiac arrest.
+An AED is a portable device that detects life-threatening abnormal heart rhythms and delivers an electrical shock if needed.

-There are people who have survived a cardiac arrest and gone on to live a healthy, fulfilling life.
-By joining our MyHeart MyLife online community, you can connect with people across Australia who are on a similar recovery journey.
+You might like to join our MyHeart MyLife online community to connect with people across Australia who are on a similar recovery journey.

 Victoria Ambulance.
 Victorian Ambulance Cardiac Arrest Registry: 2021-2022 Annual Report.
 2023.
 Available from: https://www.ambulance.vic.gov.au/wp-content/uploads/2023/03/VACAR-2021-2022-Annual-Report.pdf